Geutzzu/FurnitureStoresExtraction/README.md

 286 which is still more than enough.
 Keep in mind that each domain in my context contains thousands if not tens of thousands of links with diverse furniture products.
 A better way to think about the 286 unique domains is that there are 286 unique website structures for my model to learn from.
-If there was any area where my dataset would lack diversity it would be in this area, but with the dataset provided, I think I did a good job at making the most out of it.
+If there was any area where my dataset would lack diversity, it would be in this area, but with the dataset provided, I think I did a good job at making the most out of it.

 #### 2. Training entry format